Theresa Hannig

 Theresa Hannig (born 21 June 1984) is a German science fiction author.

 Biography

 Hannig was born in Munich on 21 June 1984 though she was raised in Kottgeisering and Fürstenfeldbruck.
-Hannig attended the University of Munich where she studied Political Science and went on to a varied career in software development, project management and as a lighting designer.
+Hannig attended LMU Munich where she studied Political Science and went on to a varied career in software development, project management and as a lighting designer.
 She is married with two children.
-In 2016 her then unpublished novel Die Optimierer was awarded the first Stefan Lübbe Prize.
+In 2016, her then unpublished novel Die Optimierer was awarded the first Stefan Lübbe Prize.
 This led to a publishing contract and her novel won the Seraph Award for Speculative Fiction in 2018 for the best debut novel.
 The sequel was published in 2019.
 Hannig has a mystery thriller published in 2021.

 Hannig's work deals with data protection, basic income and automation.
 She gives talks on science fiction and digitization.
 She led a petition to increasing visibility of women and non-binary people on the German Wikipedia.